- NAME: Connie Chung

 Best Known For

-Connie Chung is known as the first Asian and the second woman to anchor one of America’s major network news programs.
+In 1993, Connie Chung became the first woman to co-anchor CBS Evening News, as well as the first Asian and the second woman to anchor one of America's major network newscasts.
 She has worked at CBS, ABC, NBC and CNN.

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now